 Certified Medical Assistant

-Andrella Maclin earned her Certification from Concorde Career Institute and serves as a Certified Medical Assistant, lab technician, triage(nursing), front office, and dispensary professional to the Student Health Center.
-In this role she conducts lab screening test including covid testing, clerical, pharmacy dispensary, and nursing.
-She has over 23 years of experience in the medical field from medical assisting, xray, phlebotomy, triage, EKG and medical office.
+Andrella Maclin earned her Certification from Concorde Career Institute and serves as a Certified Medical Assistant, lab technician, triage(nursing), front office, and dispensary professional at the Student Health Center.
+In this role, she conducts lab screening tests including COVID testing, clerical, pharmacy dispensary, and nursing.
+She has over 23 years of experience in the medical field from medical assisting, x-ray, phlebotomy, triage, EKG, and medical office.

 Brittney Smith-Jones, LPN

 Licensed Practical Nurse

 Brittney Smith-Jones is a Licensed Practical Nurse.
 She earned her degree from South Arkansas Community College.
 She has experience in acute care, long-term care, and home health.

 Michelle is a Licensed Practical Nurse and graduated from Alexandria Technical College in Alexandria Louisiana in 1987.
 She has worked in healthcare for 30+ years and has experience in OB/GYN and Research.
 Michelle has been on the health care medical staff at the UofM for the past 9 years.